juliaguida/oystercard/engineering_projects/project_setup.md

 #### GitHub Project Board

-- Got to your github repo, then to the Projects tab and click "Create a Project"
+- Got to your Github repo, then to the Projects tab and click "Create a Project"
-- Copy across the tasks from the trello board (Check the pathway for details)
+- Copy across the tasks from the Trello board (Check the pathway for details)
-- Update your GitHub project `README.md` to say you are using a github project board.
+- Update your Github project `README.md` to say you are using a Github project board.

 #### Trello

-- Duplicate the trello board (Check the pathway for details)
+- Duplicate the Trello board (Check the pathway for details)
 - Rename the board with your team name `acebook-<Team Name>`
 - Add your team members and project coaches
 - Update your GitHub project `README.md` with the URL of the Trello board